Saudi Arabia Fast Facts

 Women's Rights -

 Saudi Arabia has a guardianship system based on strict Wahhabi interpretation of Islam.
 The system is not a formal law.
 Under the guardianship system, women cannot marry, divorce, travel, get a job or have elective surgery without permission from their male guardians.
-Also, women can't mix freely with members of the opposite sex, and must wear a full-length black abaya in public.
+Also, women can't mix freely with members of the opposite sex and must wear a full-length black abaya in public.
 In 2011, King Abdullah announced that women will be allowed to nominate candidates for the next set of municipal elections.
-In December 2015, women were allowed to vote for the first time, 979 women ran for office, and 17 were elected.
+In December 2015, women voted for the first time, 979 women ran for office, and 17 were elected.
 In September 2017, a royal decree was issued that will allow women in the country to drive.
-Saudi Arabia will allow women into three sports stadiums starting in early 2018.
+Saudi Arabia allowed women into three sports stadiums for the first time in January 2018.

-Timeline: September 23, 1932 - Abd-al-Aziz Bin-Abd-al-Rahman Bin-Faysal Bin-Turki Bin-Abdallah Bin-Muhammad Al Saud, also known as Ibn Saud, establishes the kingdom of Saudi Arabia, 30 years after Saud's family returned to the Arabian Peninsula from exile.
+September 23, 1932 - Abd-al-Aziz Bin-Abd-al-Rahman Bin-Faysal Bin-Turki Bin-Abdallah Bin-Muhammad Al Saud, also known as Ibn Saud, establishes the kingdom of Saudi Arabia, 30 years after Saud's family returned to the Arabian Peninsula from exile.

 1938 - A subsidiary of Standard Oil, California-Arabian Standard Oil, discovers oil in Dhahran, Saudi Arabia.